BehzadDara/XO/README.md

 ## 📝 How to use it

-Run the project and open 2 tabs, first one is X and the other is O, when the game finish, alert of result will be displayed and the game will restarts...
+Run the project and open 2 tabs, first player is X and the other is O, when the game finishes, alert of result will be displayed for both players and the game will restarts...

 ---